near/docs/docs/3.tutorials/auction/1-basic.md

 For testing, you'll notice that some crates are imported.
 The Bid structure is imported from auction-contract which you'll notice is the name of the package in `Cargo.toml` and UTC is imported from chrono which is listed as a dependency in the toml.

-First, in the tests file a test function is defined, a sandbox testing environment created and the compiled auction contract is fetched to be interacted with.
+First, in the tests file a test function is defined, a sandbox testing environment is created and the compiled auction contract is fetched to be interacted with.

 <Tabs groupId="code-tabs">